• Grant Opportunities

 "Africans have less advocacy to push back because of the inequitable funding setup.
 The data sharing tool I am developing is an attempt to shift that dynamic and get a better outcome for Africans in general," said Nicki.

-Nicki has built the African Data and Biospecimen Exchange (https://ADBEx.org), an online platform that will give African researchers a voice in how research is done and how they will have oversight of onward use of those resources.
+Nicki has built the African Data and Biospecimen Exchange, an online platform that will give African researchers a stronger voice in how research using their data is performed and greater control over the future use of those resources.

-The platform is akin to a free advertising arena where researchers can post information about their datasets and biospecimen collections available to share, without having to share them outright or send them to a centralized repository.
-Interested parties can initiate a negotiation on how they would be used.
-For instance, in exchange for the data or biospecimens, African researchers might choose to request the other party share bylines on published papers, include them in the team doing the analysis, or furnish new equipment for the health clinic that collected the samples.
+The platform is similar to a free advertising arena.
+Researchers can post information about their datasets and biospecimen collections without having to share them outright or send them to a centralized repository.
+Interested parties can then initiate a negotiation on how the data would be used.
+For instance, in exchange for the data or biospecimens, African researchers could request the other party share bylines on published papers, include them on the team doing the analysis, or furnish new equipment for the health clinic that collected the samples.

-More equitable data sharing can lead to a virtuous cycle of benefits.
-African populations will benefit from better-informed research using their data and biospecimens, and increased collaboration and improved career development could curb the brain drain of African researchers moving overseas.
+Both tools aim to promote more ethical sharing practices that put African researchers, global data and biospecimen generators, and end-users on equal footing.
+Nicki believes more equitable data sharing can lead to a virtuous cycle of benefits.
+African populations will benefit from better-informed research using their data and biospecimens, while increased collaboration and improved career development could curb the brain drain of African researchers moving overseas.

 Grand Challenges Awards